-Too many Rim Brakes?
-Here's how to find the right one
+Too Many Rim Brakes?
+Here's How to Choose the Right One

-Here are five key factors to consider when selecting the right rim brakes for your bicycle.
+Consider these key factors when selecting the perfect rim brakes for your bike.

 Select options and limit the number of products